vmware/vks-validated-solutions/VKS-Migrations/Generic-K8s-VKS-pv-migrate/README.md

 ## Overview

-This validated solution demonstrates how to migrate a stateful application from another Kubernetes distribution to VMware Kubernetes Service (VKS).
+This validated solution demonstrates how to migrate a stateful application from another Kubernetes distribution to VMware vSphere Kubernetes Service (VKS).

 The solution separates migration into two independent paths: